 Also Read: Top 10 Tourist Attractions in Boise, Idaho

-The Idaho Potato Museum is an informative experience about the significance and impact of the potato in Idaho – it’s a significant part of the economic growth in the state with influences seen around the country.
+The Idaho Potato Museum is an informative experience about the significance and impact of the potato in Idaho – it's a significant part of the state's economic growth with influences seen around the country.

 The museum is dedicated entirely to the potato.
 Exhibitions showcase everything from the cultivation of potatoes to the history of potatoes in Idaho.
 The multimedia exhibitions feature potato memorabilia, photos, and even the largest potato crisp in the world.
 Visitors can see an extensive timeline of potato consumption in the US.

-In addition to the exhibitions, visitors can also get a taste of natural Idaho potatoes in the attached Potato Station Café.
+In addition to the exhibitions, visitors can also taste natural Idaho potatoes in the attached Potato Station Café.
 The café is built on a former baggage claim area from the original train deport initially housed in the building.

 The Potato Station Café serves everything potato, with baked potatoes and French fries among the top sellers.
 It also has a variety of unique products such as potato ice cream, potato cupcakes, potato bread, and other potato-themed food.